-**Updated** New York foodies and macarons: A match made in almond flour06 Oct 2011, Posted by Bisousciao Macarons, Bouchon, Dessert Truck Works, Financier patisserie, Francois Chocolate Bar, Francois Payard Bakery (FPB), LaDuree, Macaron Cafe, Macaron Parlour, Mad Mac Macarons, Silver Moon Bakery in
+**Updated** New York foodies and macarons: A match made in almond flour06 Oct 2011, Posted by Bisousciao Macarons, Bouchon, Dessert Truck Works, Financier patisserie, Francois Chocolate Bar, Francois Payard Bakery (FPB), LaDuree, Macaron Cafe, Macaron Parlour, Mad Mac Macarons, Reviews, Silver Moon Bakery in

 I updated this post because I received a very comprehensive comment from a reader about NYC macarons.